 Finding your personal style is not about going on a shopping spree so don’t get crazy and dump your entire wardrobe.
 Instead, look for what’s missing.
 Are you in desperate need of a classic blazer or jeans that really hug your curves in all the right places?
-Again, look to your Pinterest board for clues as to what style you should gravitate toward and now that you know what fits you best you have a better idea of what to pick up.
+Again, look at your Pinterest board for clues as to what style you should gravitate toward and now that you know what fits you best you have a better idea of what to pick up.

 I’d love to hear what you’ve done to find your personal style and what tips you have for anyone trying to build a wardrobe that’s true to who they are?